kokerinks/tp/docs/DeveloperGuide.md

 3. Ensure that all commands are executed and feedback is provided within 2 seconds during normal operation.

 #### Accessibility:
-1. Should support users with different abilities to effectively interact with the system.
+Should support users with different abilities to effectively interact with the system.

 #### Security:
-1. Data stored should not be easily modified by non-authorised users of the application.
+Data stored should not be easily modified by non-authorised users of the application.

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Windows, Linux, Unix, macOS

 --------------------------------------------------------------------------------------------------------------------